 How Long Does DUI Stay on Your Driving Record?

-Driving when drunk or under the influence of some sort of controlled substance, prescribed or not, may not seem like such a big deal, but once you are caught, then it is.
-A DUI and Operating While Intoxicated arrest will stay on your driving record for at least ten years from the date of conviction.
+Driving when drunk or under the influence of some sort of controlled substance, prescribed or not, may not seem like such a big deal, but once you are caught, then it is A DUI and Operating While Intoxicated arrest will stay on your driving record for at least ten years from the date of conviction.
+After a DUI arrest, there are a number of things that you must do.
 Note that this depends on your state, but in most cases, it is a minimum of ten years.

 Are You Currently Facing a DUI or OWI Charge in Indiana?